UK FTSE rises as data, Shire deal underpin optimism

 “The focus is going to be firmly on the U.S. QE tapering and the market is going to struggle to rally with that uncertainty,” said Trevor Green, head of institutional equities at Aviva Investors, who manages assets worth 2.5 billion pounds.

-Green has started on take profit on some of his most successful holdings such as airline easyJet, which has rallied nearly 60 percent this year.
+Green has started on take profit on some of his most successful holdings such as airline easyJet (EZJ.L), which has rallied nearly 60 percent this year.

-Shares in BSkyB fell 10.3 percent in their worst daily performance since 2008, in volume nearly three times the average after the group’s first major defeat in a rights auction.
+Shares in BSkyB fell 10.9 percent in their worst daily performance since 2008, in volume nearly six times the average after the group’s first major defeat in a rights auction.

-BT’s stock was up 0.4 percent at 373 pence, after trading as low as 362 pence in early deals as investors fretted about the price paid for the rights.
+BT’s stock rose 0.5 percent to 372 pence, after trading as low as 362 pence in early deals as investors fretted about the price paid for the rights.
 Most analysts’ reactions to the deal, however, have been positive for BT.
-[ID:nWLB005O4

 “BT have come out with this deal today and, even by doing this, managed to keep their existing guidance so that’s positive,” said Green of Aviva, who owns BT shares in one of his funds.